xzhai1/cmuquic/README.md

 	...
 	996     route_ret = netdp_add_route(0x03030303, 1, 0x02020202, 0x00ffffff, NETDP_IP_RTF_GATEWAY);

 You want to give it an address on your subnet.
+Set one last environmental variable in ``~/.bashrc``:

+	export RTE_ODP=/root/dpdk-ans

+and source it.
 Finally build it:

 	make